 Taken at Suhoor:

-Vitamin B Complex : Reduces fatigue, exhaustion and stress.
-Contributes to the normal functioning of the immune system, energy metabolism and nervous system as well as to the formation of red blood cells.
+Vitamin B Complex : Reduces tiredness, fatigue and stress.
+Contributes to the normal function of the immune system, energy metabolism and nervous system, as well as to the formation of red blood cells.

-Vitamin D3 : Important during most of the year when the sun is not so high here in the Nordics.
-Few foods, neither animal nor vegan, naturally contain vitamin D, making it important for everyone.
+Vitamin D3 : Important during most of the year when the sun is not so high here in the Nordic countries.
+Few foods, neither animal nor vegan, contain natural vitamin D, making it important for everyone.

-Omega 3 : Is a group of polyunsaturated fatty acids that are vital for us humans as we cannot produce them ourselves in the body.
+Omega 3 : Is a group of polyunsaturated fatty acids that are essential for us humans as we cannot produce them ourselves in the body.

 Before bedtime:

-Magnesium : Contributes to the normal function of the muscles and can reduce symptoms such as fatigue and exhaustion.
+Magnesium : Contributes to the normal function of muscles and can reduce symptoms such as tiredness and fatigue.